Nizarel/DevOps_DevSecOps/Scenarios/StaticCodeAnalysis/SonarCloud.md

 This documentation will help you to configure SonarCloud with Pull Request validation (the recommended setup).

 * [Integrate Visual Studio Team Services with SonarCloud](https://docs.microsoft.com/en-us/labs/devops/sonarcloudlab/)
+    * **Important**: last we checked an issue with navigation on this page was broken, please view Markdown on [GitHub directly](https://github.com/MicrosoftDocs/labs/blob/master/labs/devops/SonarCloudLab/includes/SetupPRintegration.md).

-* If you also want to enable code coverage reporting, you will need to review and implement the guidance in this [article](https://writeabout.net/2019/04/27/net-core-code-coverage-done-right/).
+* If you also want to enable code coverage reporting, you will need to implement [code coverage report generation for .NET](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/dotnet-core?view=azure-devops#collect-code-coverage).
+It may be helpful to review and guidance in this [article](https://writeabout.net/2019/04/27/net-core-code-coverage-done-right/) as well.

 ## Tips and Recommendataions